Goto main content

 Jordan

-In Jordan, HI provides rehabilitation services to people with disabilities.
-It detects risks or signs of disability among young children and provides rehabilitation services in order to mitigate complications.
-HI also works for inclusive employment and access to education for all, including children with disabilities.
+In Jordan, HI supports rehabilitation services for people with disabilities.
+It detects risks or signs of disability among young children and provides rehabilitation services to mitigate complications.
+HI also works towards inclusive employment and access to education for all, including children with disabilities.

 Our actions

-Since 2012, HI has been working alongside Syrian refugees and vulnerable people in Jordan, especially people with disabilities.
-The association provides physiotherapy and orthopaedic equipment/services to people with disabilities or people with injuries in partner hospitals.
-The association train Jordan health professionals in order to provide quality services: rehabilitation care, prostheses, mobility aids (crutches, wheelchairs, etc.), psychosocial support and assistance in accessing other forms of humanitarian aid.
-HI also focus on early detection and early intervention of disabilities among children in order to mitigate the risks of complications.
+Since 2012, HI has been working alongside Syrian refugees and vulnerable individuals in Jordan, particularly those with disabilities.
+The organization supports physiotherapy services and provides orthopedic equipment to individuals with disabilities or injuries in partner hospitals and health centers.
+HI also trains Jordanian health professionals to enhance the quality of services.
+Additionally, there is a focus on early detection and intervention of disabilities in children to mitigate the risks of complications.

 Areas of intervention